slawinski/old-mans-slides/PITCHME.md

   - Michael Scott
 @ulend
 @snapend

 Note:

 - YOU MISS..
-This is a famous quote from Wayne Gretzky which is not the title of this lightning talk
+This is a famous quote from Wayne Gretzky.
+Also it's not the title of this lightning talk

 ---?image=https://via.placeholder.com/800x600
 @snap[north]
 ## Old man's guide to rebranding
 @snapend

 Note:

 - Hi!
 My name is Piotr.
 I'm a 32 y.o.
-Junior Frontend Developer with 3 months of experience and welcome to "An old man's guide to rebranding"
+Junior Frontend Developer with 3 months of experience and welcome to the "Old man's guide to rebranding"!

 ---

 @snap[north]
 ## Getting ready
+@ul
+- Online courses
+- Books
+- How-tos
+- Podcasts
+- Boot camps
+- Live coders
+@ulend
 @snapend

 @snap[east span-40]